Finding the Best Places to Retire Since 2006!

 Buffalo's greatest claim to fame is the historic Occidental Hotel, named by National Geographic as one of the top 129 hotels in North America.
 Built in the late-1800s, the Occidental is not only a hotel but a mini museum, a saloon and a fine dining establishment.
 It has hosted such notables as President Herbert Hoover, Calamity Jane and Buffalo Bill Cody.
 The creaking wooden floors, mounted dead animal heads and antique furniture are right out of a Hollywood movie.
-Locals say that sometimes late at night, when the air is still and the moon is full, old tyme player piano music wafts from an unknown room upstairs.
+Locals say that sometimes late at night, when the air is still and the moon is full, music from an old tyme player piano quietly wafts from an unknown room upstairs.

 The Jim Gatchell Memorial Museum is housed in a building built with money donated by philanthropist Andrew Carnegie.
 It boasts 10,000 Western and Native American artifacts and is listed on the National Register of Historic Buildings.
 Buffalo plays up its Western heritage for summer tourists by sponsoring Main Street parades, cookouts, carriage rides and Western re-enactments.